Land Air Sea Warfare: Defensive units

 Defense units serve to defend the base.
 There are units against Land (defensive cannon M779, large long range artillery Bertha, land mine IMS), Air (floating missile launcher GAAM, turret AP250, floating turret Phalanx, anti-air S.A.M. launcher M300, floating flame launcher Kallini), Sea and Sub units (torpedo launcher Mavic, sea mine Zork).
 There are also two large defense installations (on land Merlon and in the sea Zenith) and an anti-I.C.B.M.
 Laser defense (Illuminati).
 Some of these weapons require advanced levels in the tech tree.

 Mega Units

-The "Mega units" are gigantic weapons that allow for very effective attacks.
-However, they cost more than normal units, take more time to build, require development of the tech tree up to level 3 and specific unique mineral ores to be harvested in special mines.
+The "Mega units" are gigantic weapons that allow for very effective attacks, but they cost more than normal units, take more time to build, require development of the tech tree up to level 3 and specific unique mineral ores to be harvested in special mines.